Is excessive worrying taking over your life?

-GAD characterised by persistent and excessive worry about a number of different things such as health, family, money, work or other issues.
+GAD is characterised by persistent and excessive worry about a number of different things such as health, family, money, work or other issues.
 Often expecting the worst even when there is no apparent reason for concern.

 Developing The Right Treatment Plan for you

-At Vida Psychology we have over 14 years treating Generalised Anxiety Disorder (GAD).
+At Vida Psychology we have over 17 years treating Generalised Anxiety Disorder (GAD).
 We take the time to listen how it impacts on your life.
-This empathic listening enables us to gain a deeper understanding of the origins of your anxiety, triggers, patterns and barriers keeping you stuck and making it worse.
+This empathic listening enables us to gain a deeper understanding of the origins of your GAD, triggers, patterns and barriers keeping you stuck and making it worse.
 This then assists us in developing a tailored treatment plan especially written for you to ensure your desired goals in therapy are achieved as effectively and efficiently as possible.

 Reference: Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat, no. (4326.0).
 Canberra: ABS.